dockur/tor/readme.md

 Docker container of the [Tor](https://www.torproject.org/) network proxy daemon.

+## Features ✨

-Suitable for relay, exit node or hidden service modes with SOCKSv5 proxy enabled.
-It works well as a single self-contained container or in cooperation with other containers (like nginx) for organizing complex hidden services on the Tor network.
+  - Suitable for relay, exit node or hidden service modes with SOCKSv5 proxy enabled.
+  - Works well as a single self-contained container or in cooperation with other containers (like nginx) for organizing complex hidden services on the Tor network.

-## How to use
+## Usage  🐳

 Via Docker Compose: